kompa3/socket.mq/README.md

 ## Architecture Overview

-### Client-Server Architecture
+### Connection
-Socket.mq connection starts when a client connects to a server.
+Socket.mq connection parties are called applications.
+A connection starts when Client connects to Server.
-* In Request-Reply pattern, the client makes the request and the server replies.
+* In Request-Reply pattern, the Client makes the request and the Server replies.
 The connection ends after that.
-* In Publish-Subscribe pattern, the client connects to the server and both can start listening on each other's events.
+* In Publish-Subscribe pattern, the Client connects to the Server and both can start listening on each other's events.
 The connection ends when one of the parties ends it.

+Connection can be either plain or secure connection.
+* In plain connection, Client is not authenticated and Server responds identically to all Clients (ie. it cannot restrict requests or event subscription to specific Clients only)
+* In secure connection, Client is authenticated and the traffic is encrypted.
+Server may restrict requests and event subscriptions to specific Client only.

 ### URL Format
 TBD